John Shirk

 avatar

-Real friendship is a vital-relationship-building principle to take to heart in the Year of Connection.
+Sharing good things with our instructor is a vital relationship-building principle to take to heart in the Year of Connection.

 avatar